 Examples of these tasks are:

 When creating a tier, a specific number of tiers should be added for every speaker automatically.
 The parameters for this task can depend on the transcription conventions used, for example.
-E.g., if a transcription is made according to the HIAT conventions , every speaker needs a verbal tier, a tier for special pronunciation and a tier for comments.
-For a DIDA transcription, only a verbal tier and a comment tier are required per speaker, as well as a golabl comment tier.
-By using a suitable stylesheet in combination with the function “File > New from speakertable, this task can be automated:
+E.g., if a transcription is made according to the HIAT-conventions, every speaker needs a verbal tier, a tier for special pronunciation and a tier for comments.
+For a DIDA-transcription, only a verbal tier and a comment tier are required per speaker, as well as a golbal comment tier.
+By using a suitable stylesheet in combination with the function “File > New from speakertable”, this task can be automated:

-An existing transcription is to be formatted automatically subject to the tier types e.g. all tiers of category “v” should be formatted in “Arial, 12pt, bold” and all tiers of category “nv” should be formatted in “Times, 10pt, italic”.
+2. An existing transcription is to be formatted automatically subject to the tier types e.g. all tiers of category “v” should be formatted in “Arial, 12pt, bold” and all tiers of category “nv” should be formatted in “Times, 10pt, italic”.

-A HIAT utterance list should be issued as an HTML file, the individual utterances should be numbered and all annotation and description should be hidden.
+3. A HIAT-utterance list should be issued as an HTML-file, the individual utterances should be numbered and all annotation and description should be hidden.

 Where to get Stylesheets?